simurgh9/fractalsetc/README.md

 ## Conclusion

-I hope this is a good starting point for someone who wants to add a fractal to the website.
-Test your fractal with different recursion depths on the development site and try resizing the screen which should redraw the fractal according to the new dimensions.
-Once everything is good, push your changes to be published on the official site.
+I hope this is a good starting point for someone who wants to add a fractal/figure to the website.
+Test your figure with different recursion depths on the development site and try resizing the screen which should redraw the fractal according to the new dimensions.
+Once everything is good, make a pull request.

 ## License